jgogstad/burrito-book-addendum/README.md

 ## IO Monad

-The semantics of `IO[A]` is "a lazily evaluated `A`, the evaluation might fail".
-The `IO` type from cats-effect has the additional clause "…, and the evaluation might be cancelled", we will return to that later in this text.
-Note that the IO monad is similar to the `Try` monad: `Try[A]` is "an eagerly evaluated computation of `A` that might have failed".
-It doesn't have laziness and it doesn't have cancellation, but apart from that they are similar.
+The semantics of `IO[A]` is "a lazily evaluated `A`, the evaluation might fail or be cancelled".
+Note that apart from the cancellation part, the IO monad is similar to the `Try` monad: `Try[A]` is "an eagerly evaluated computation of `A` that might have failed".

-The take away here is that it's lazy; the primary reason for using the IO monad is to do lazy evaluation, thunks are another (i.e. `() => A` instead of `A`), but in real world Scala applications we mostly use `IO` <footnote 2 and 3>.
-Using IO over thunks gives us concurrency and cancellation, and we can build lots of interesting combinators on these primitives.
-More on that later.
+The _purpose_ of the IO monad is to turn side effects into values, values which can then be composed later on.
+The mechanism it uses for this is laziness.
+When you wrap a code block or a method invocation in `IO`, it's lazily evaluated.

-I like to highlight that when all side effects in a program is lazily evaluated, the programmer needs to be explicit about how to compose them, example:
+When all side effects in a program are values, the programmer needs to be explicit about how to compose them, for example:

 ```scala
 def run(args: Array[String]): IO[ExitCode] = {